marcoancona/TorchPruner/README.md

-TorchPruner:  *on-the-fly* structured pruning in PyTorch [![Build Status](https://travis-ci.org/marcoancona/TorchPruner.svg?branch=master)](https://travis-ci.org/marcoancona/TorchPruner)
+TorchPruner:  *on-the-fly* Structured Pruning in PyTorch [![Build Status](https://travis-ci.org/marcoancona/TorchPruner.svg?branch=master)](https://travis-ci.org/marcoancona/TorchPruner)
 ===

 This library provides tools to perform structured pruning of a PyTorch model.
-This includes a module to compute the "relevance score" or attributions for all activations of a specific layers, and helpers to run the pruning itself.
+This includes a module to compute the "relevance score" or attributions for all activations of a specific layer, and helpers to run the pruning itself.

 *Why on-the-fly*?
 Because TorchPruner performs real pruning (slicing of the parameter tensors), not just masking, therefore produces models with lower inference and training cost.
 Moreover,